 Marriott Drilling is the largest British owned international onshore drilling contractor.
-Marriott currently operate a fleet of rigs and integrated project management services for many deep drilling projects internationally across a range of applications including oil, gas, gas storage, geothermal, geoscientific and water resources.
-At present Marriott have projects active in the UK, Europe, Africa, South and Central America.
+Marriott currently operate a fleet of rigs and integrated project management services for many deep drilling projects internationally across a range of applications including geothermal, geoscientific, water resources and oil and gas.
+At present Marriott have projects active in the UK, Europe, Africa and the Middle East.

 One industry sector of particular success for Marriott has been that of geothermal.
 In Kenya for example since starting operations in 2010, the wells drilled by Marriott have realised some of the highest producing geothermal wells in the East African Rift to date.
 Some wells have been known to produce up to 20 MWe installed capacity.
 Marriott have also been selected as the preferred bidder for the upcoming Corbetti Geothermal project in Ethiopia, which aims to add over 100 MWe installed capacity online in the next 5-10 years.